Symeta-Hybrid/api-docs/docs/intake_json.md

 !!! attention
     The maximum size of a JSON request is 4MB!
 If your payload exceeds this limit, the server will return an HTTP error 413 (entity/payload too large).
-If you want to send larger documents, please use a [Multipart Intake request](intake_multipart.md)!
+If you want to send larger documents, use the [Multipart Intake request](intake_multipart.md).

 ## JSON Request Structure
 ``` json